 Type 2 Diabetes Nutrition & Weight Loss Print How Do Artificial Sweeteners Stack Up Against Each Other?
-Comparing 5 Major Sweeteners on the Market By Debra Manzella, RN | Medically reviewed by a board-certified physician | Updated March 10, 2019 Show Article Table of Contents Overview Saccharin Aspartame Acesulfame-K Sucralose Neotame Artificial Sweetener Reference View All Back To Top Bill Boch/Getty Images More in Type 2 Diabetes Nutrition & Weight Loss Carbohydrate Counting Meal Planning Causes & Risk Factors Symptoms Diagnosis & Treatment Living With A1c Test Analyzer Americans eat an average of 20 teaspoons of sugar a day, according to the U.S.Food and Drug Administration (FDA).
+Comparing 5 Major Sweeteners on the Market By Debra Manzella, RN | Medically reviewed by a board-certified physician | Updated March 10, 2019 In This Article Table of Contents Expand Overview Saccharin Aspartame Acesulfame-K Sucralose Neotame Artificial Sweetener Reference View All Back To Top Bill Boch/Getty Images More in Type 2 Diabetes Nutrition & Weight Loss Carbohydrate Counting Meal Planning Causes & Risk Factors Symptoms Diagnosis & Treatment Living With A1c Test Analyzer Americans eat an average of 20 teaspoons of sugar a day, according to the U.S.Food and Drug Administration (FDA).
 And most of this sugar is hidden in the foods we buy.
 Sugar is found in obviously sweet foods, like sodas and packaged baked goods, and also in the not-so-obvious, like spaghetti sauces and canned soups.
 But, artificial sweeteners replace sugar and cut calories in a host of products from oatmeal to fruit juice.
 Overview Artificial sweeteners are so much sweeter than sugar that very small amounts are needed to create a sweet taste.
 That is what minimizes the calories of the sweeteners.
 Artificial sweeteners contribute almost no carbohydrates to foods, so people with diabetes can enjoy their favorite foods without affecting blood glucose levels.
 Keep in mind, however, that even "sugar-free" foods may still contain carbohydrates which become sugar in your body.
 While there are many artificial sweeteners in foods (you can spot sugar alcohols on food labels by their "ol" ending), these are the five major FDA-approved artificial sweeteners on the market.
 Saccharin Saccharin is the original artificial sweetener, developed in 1879.
 After being suspected of causing bladder cancer in rats in 1972, many studies were done which ultimately disproved any link to cancer.
 According to the National Cancer Institute, "Human epidemiology studies (studies of patterns, causes, and control of diseases in groups of people) have shown no consistent evidence that saccharin is associated with bladder cancer incidence."
 Times sweeter than sugar: 200 to 700 Brand names: Sweet N' Low, Sweet Twin and Necta Sweet.
 Aspartame Aspartame was approved by the FDA in 1981.
 Its chemical compound breaks down into a substance known as phenylalanine.
 This can pose a danger for people who have phenylketonuria (PKU), but overall aspartame is considered safe for the general public.
 Times sweeter than sugar: 200 Brand names: Equal and Nutrasweet Acesulfame-K Acesulfame-K was approved in 1988 as a "tabletop sweetener" and in 2003 as a general purpose sweetener.
 It is not metabolized by the body, which means that no calories are absorbed when it's digested.
 It is frequently blended with other artificial sweeteners.
 Times sweeter than sugar: 200 Brand names: Sweet One and Sunett Sucralose Sucralose is derived from sugar, but it is 600 times sweeter.
 It isn't absorbed by the body, so it does not add calories to foods.
 In 1999, it was approved as a general purpose sweetener.
 It can also be used in home baking to reduce calories in homemade foods.
 Times sweeter than sugar: 600 Brand name: Splenda Neotame Neotame is a cousin to aspartame and is the most intensely sweet of the artificial sweeteners.
 It was approved in 2002 as a general purpose sweetener.
 Although it is related to aspartame, it doesn't carry the same warning about phenylalanine since only a minimal amount is produced during digestion.
 Times sweeter than sugar: 7,000 to 13,000 Brand name: Newtame Artificial Sweetener Reference Artificial Sweeteners Generic Name Brand Name Sweetness Factor Uses Additional Facts FDA Approval Saccharin Sweet'N Low, Sweet Twin, Necta Sweet, Equal 200 to 700 times sweeter than sugar Tabletop sweetener, beverages, baked goods, jams, gum Heat stable 1879 Aspartame Nutrasweet 200 times sweeter than sugar In processed foods and beverages Not heat stable 1981 Acesulfame-K Sunett, Sweet One 200 times sweeter than sugar General purpose Heat stable to 392 degrees F 1998 Sucralose Splenda 600 times sweeter than sugar General purpose Can be used in home baking 1998 Neotame Newtame 7,000 to 13,000 times sweeter than sugar General purpose Similar to aspartame 2002 Was this page helpful?
 Thanks for your feedback!
 We know healthy eating is key to help manage diabetes, but that doesn't make it easy.
 Our free nutrition guide is here to help.
 Sign up and receive your free copy!
 Email Address Sign Up There was an error.
 Please try again.
 Thank you, , for signing up.
 What are your concerns?
 Other Inaccurate Hard to Understand Submit Article Sources "Artificial Sweeteners: No Calories...
 Sweet!"
 FDA Consumer Magazine Vol. 40, Number 4.
 "Artificial Sweeteners and Cancer: Questions and Answers."
 National Cancer Institute Fact Sheet.
 National Cancer Institute.
-Continue Reading List Sweeteners for Type 2 Diabetics With Little to No Impact on Blood Sugar Article Is Splenda Safe for Diabetes?
-Article Should People With Diabetes Use Low-Calorie Sweeteners?
-Article Alternative Natural Sweeteners for Diabetes List These Foods Fall on the Do Not Eat List If You Have Diabetes Article Weighing the Pros and Cons of Glucerna Nutritional Shakes Article Diet Soda and Other Sugar-Free Beverage Options for Diabetes Article Is Honey or Sugar Better for People With Diabetes?
-Article Nutritious Snack Bar Choices for Diabetes Article Medications Fail in Preventing Progression of Diabetes in Children Article 5 Common Diabetes Diet Myths Busted Article Should People With Diabetes Use Agave Nectar as a Sweetener?
-Article Get Fit Before You Get Pregnant to Reduce Your Risk of Diabetes Article Food Lists for Dr. Bernstein's Diabetes Diet Article Hidden Sugar in Common Foods Article Should You Be Eating Sugar Alcohols If You Have Diabetes?
+Continue Reading Type 2 Diabetes Sweeteners for Type 2 Diabetics With Little to No Impact on Blood Sugar Type 2 Diabetes Is Splenda Safe for Diabetes?
+Type 2 Diabetes Should People With Diabetes Use Low-Calorie Sweeteners?
+Type 2 Diabetes Alternative Natural Sweeteners for Diabetes Type 2 Diabetes These Foods Fall on the Do Not Eat List If You Have Diabetes Type 2 Diabetes Weighing the Pros and Cons of Glucerna Nutritional Shakes Type 2 Diabetes Diet Soda and Other Sugar-Free Beverage Options for Diabetes Type 2 Diabetes Is Honey or Sugar Better for People With Diabetes?
+Type 2 Diabetes Nutritious Snack Bar Choices for Diabetes Type 2 Diabetes Medications Fail in Preventing Progression of Diabetes in Children Type 2 Diabetes 5 Common Diabetes Diet Myths Busted Type 2 Diabetes Should People With Diabetes Use Agave Nectar as a Sweetener?
+Type 2 Diabetes Get Fit Before You Get Pregnant to Reduce Your Risk of Diabetes Type 2 Diabetes Food Lists for Dr. Bernstein's Diabetes Diet Type 2 Diabetes Hidden Sugar in Common Foods Type 2 Diabetes Should You Be Eating Sugar Alcohols If You Have Diabetes?